moharashid/docker-workshop-2026/homework1/README.md

-# NYC Taxi Data Engineering Module 1 - November 2025
+# NYC Taxi Data Engineering Homework - November 2025

-This project demonstrates a complete end-to-end data engineering pipeline for NYC taxi data.
-The workflow includes **data ingestion from CSV and Parquet**, preprocessing, storing the data in a PostgreSQL database, and running everything inside Docker containers.
+This project demonstrates a complete **end-to-end data engineering pipeline** for NYC taxi data.
+The workflow includes **data ingestion from CSV and Parquet**, preprocessing, storing the data in a PostgreSQL database, and running everything inside **Docker containers**.

 ---